walterrowe/magick-frames/README.md

 You must name a default logo file and enter the two-row label text in the `frame_it` shell script.
 You can specify an alternate logo file on the command line or in different macOS droplet styles.
 The two-row label text cannot be overridden on the command line at this time.

-# Requirements / Assumptions
+# Assumptions

-This package is not a simple click-to-install package.
-It requires some comfort with using a Terminal window to type in commands at a command prompt.
-You have to install an open source software package (ImageMagick), edit and copy a shell script, and for macOS users you may want to run one of the included AppleScript scripts.
-If these are unfamiliar terms, you may need assistance or you may choose to not use this package.
+This is not a simple click-install utility.
+Installation and configuration requires using a Terminal window to type in commands at a command prompt.
+You have to install the ImageMagick open source software suite, and edit and copy a Unix shell script. macOS users also will want to run an included AppleScript.

+If these are unfamiliar terms, ask me for assistance.
+You can use the [Buy Me A Coffee](https://buymeacoffee.com/walterrowe/extras) page to contact me and schedule one-on-one online video call.
+I have decades of experience with macOS and Unix and can help.

 # What Is Magick Frames

-Magick Frames is a combination of a macOS/Linux shell script and a macOS AppleScript droplet.
-The shell script uses the [ImageMagick](https://imagemagick.org/) image manipulation package to apply a professional looking decoration to a selection of image files.
+Magick Frames applies a professional looking decoration to a selection of image files.
+It adds a pleasing outer edge shadow, a logo or text below or inside the image, and a light or dark matte around the edges.
+The included Unix shell script run [ImageMagick](https://imagemagick.org/) commands to decorate your image.
+The included StyleDroplet AppleScript simply runs the Unix shell script with different predefined options.

-The style droplet only works on macOS.
-The `frame_it` shell script should work on macOS and Linux.
+The StyleDroplet AppleScript only runs on macOS.
+The ImageMagick tools and `frame_it` Unix shell script run on macOS and Linux.

-By default the `frame_it` shell script preserves your input files by creating new output files with `-frame` inserted  before the extension in the output filename.
+By default the `frame_it` Unix shell script preserves your input file by saving the decorated image to a new output file with `-frame` inserted  before the extension in the output filename.
 An input file named `my-image.jpg` will have an output a file named `my-image-frame.jpg`.
 The output file is always placed in the same folder as the input file.
 You can tell the shell script to overwrite your input file by adding the `-o` or `--overwrite` option.

-The `frame_it` shell script offers numerous options to tailor the style of the decoration.
-See the command line options section near the bottom for a detailed descriptione of these options.
+The `frame_it` shell script offers numerous options to tailor the style of decoration around your images.
+The StyleDroplet AppleScript includes a list of predefined options documented below.
+See the command line options section at the end for a detailed descriptione of these options.

 # Installation and Configuration